LAMP Training Workshop (In-Person)

 Financial: Amy Bereiter is contracted by The Center for AAC and Autism.

-Non-Financial: Amy Bereiter is a member of the American Speech Language Hearing Association (ASHA), and a member of ASHA’s Special Interest Group 12 (AAC).
+Non-Financial: Amy Bereiter is a member of the American Speech Language Hearing Association (ASHA).
 Amy receives free equipment from the Center for AAC and Autism to use for her presentations.

 Live online classes: Participants wanting ASHA CEUs must be registered, "join" the class through his/her unique confirmation email letter, participate for the entire duration of the class, and pass a post-test with 80% accuracy or higher.
 No partial credits will be submitted.
 Participants have 15 days to submit all ASHA paperwork to PRC.
 ASHA paperwork received after 15 days will not be accepted.